dentarg/auth0-blog/_posts/2017-09-01-how-do-i-modernize-my-legacy-system.markdown

 ---
 layout: post
 title: "How Do I Modernize my Legacy System?"
-description: "Don't be daunted by how much of your system needs replacing—we'll show you how to get started."
+description: "Don't be daunted by how much of your system needs replacing.
+We'll show you how to get started."
 date: 2017-09-01 8:30
 category: Growth
 banner: